hornos/gridhowto/README.md

 Set SELinux premissive mode and setup EPEL and rpmforge repositories for RedHat like systems:

-    bin/play @@root basic_redhat
+    ./play @@root basic_redhat

 or one by one:

-    bin/play @@root basic_selinux
+    ./play @@root basic_selinux
-    bin/play @@root basic_repos
+    ./play @@root basic_repos

 For Debian-based systems you have to skip these playbooks.

 ### Firewall
 Play firewall-related scripts by:

-    bin/play @@root firewall
+    ./play @@root firewall

 or one by one.
+Due to some IPset related bug Shorewall failes to start at first.
+Reboot the machines and rerun the `firewall` playbook.

 Use IP sets everywhere and everytime and do not restart the firewall.
 Check templates in `etc/ipset.d` for ip lists.
 Enable IP sets and the Shorewall firewall:

-    bin/play @@root shorewall_ipset
+    ./play @@root shorewall_ipset
-    bin/play @@root shorewall
+    ./play @@root shorewall

 Emergency rules are defined in `etc/shorewall/rutestopped.j2` and should contain an SSH access rule.
 UPNP client support is on by default.